Federal Regulation of Menthol Tobacco Products

 The FDA’s consideration of the problem of menthol has been shadowed by tobacco industry litigation.
 Led by Lorillard, the tobacco industry sued the FDA in 2011 in an attempt to prevent the agency from acting on the TPSAC report.
 In the lawsuit, the tobacco companies alleged that several experts the FDA appointed to the committee were biased and therefore must be removed.
 A district court judge sympathetic to the tobacco industry, U.S. District Judge Robert J. Leon, ordered the FDA to disregard TPSAC reports and findings issued while those experts were part of the committee.
 The FDA appealed that ruling.

 In January 2016, the appellate court reversed Judge Leon's earlier decision, making it possible for the FDA to use the TPSAC report to take action to regulate menthol tobacco products.
-That litigation is still pending; read more about that decision on our blog.
+Read more about that decision on our blog.